MicrosoftDocs/windows-dev-docs/windows-apps-src/graphics-concepts/texture-addressing-modes.md

 Direct3D enables applications to perform texture wrapping.
 See [Texture wrapping](texture-wrapping.md).

 Enabling texture wrapping effectively makes texture coordinates outside the \[0.0, 1.0\] range invalid, and the behavior for rasterizing such delinquent texture coordinates is undefined in this case.
 When texture wrapping is enabled, texture addressing modes are not used.
-Take care that your application does not specify texture coordinates lower than 0.0 or later than 1.0 when texture wrapping is enabled.
+Take care that your application does not specify texture coordinates lower than 0.0 or higher than 1.0 when texture wrapping is enabled.

 ## <span id="Summary_of_the_texture_addressing_modes"></span><span id="summary_of_the_texture_addressing_modes"></span><span id="SUMMARY_OF_THE_TEXTURE_ADDRESSING_MODES"></span>Summary of the texture addressing modes